Transparency & Methodology

 42–51

-Heavy fundraising, limited substance
+Heavy fundraising, limited substance, moderate pressure

 D